hipache/hipache/lib/drivers/README.md

 You need to:

- * create a file in this folder named "myprovider.js", where myprovider is the protocol name that will be used by urls
+ * create a file in this folder named "myprovider.js", where `myprovider` is the protocol name that will be used in driver urls
- * create an instanciable class in that file that inherits IHipDriver
+ * create an instanciable class in that file that inherits `IHipDriver`

 Below is the bare minimum you need to get started: